 A single lifestyle is all about going solo without your knight in shining armor.
 For some people, singlehood is a temporary phase for they know they will get married sooner or later.
 Some people are single because they are divorced and widowed.
 For some people, singlehood is permanent for they choose to never get married and be single for the rest of their lives.
 The prime focus of this blog is never-married single people and their lifestyles.

 This group of never-married single people treat single life as a lifestyle and not as a passing phase.
 Because they don’t run behind the idea of finding the perfect one and never regret their decision of being single.
 Single people like companionship, but not as an obligatory plus-one.

 People who are yearning for a single lifestyle do not fantasize about having bridesmaids or finding their soul mates.
 They are single by heart and strike the right balance between the time they spend with friends and family and the time they spend in solitude.
-They love pursuing their passions and live a meaningful life.
+They love pursuing their passions and living a meaningful life.
 Being single just feels right to them.
 They never fear loneliness.
-Single is who they are.
+Single is who they are!